gebbber/useTranslate/README.md

 );
 ```

-If '`lang`' is not specified, `Localize` attempts to use the value of the `navigator.language` property, which should work for most cases and provides for very simple basic use.
-To ignore `navigator.language` completely, add an `ignoreBrowser` attribute: (not sure why you'd want to do this, as the browser language is only used as a fallback)
+If `lang` is not specified, `Localize` attempts to use the value of the `navigator.language` property, which provides for a very simple basic use case.
+To ignore `navigator.language` completely, add an `ignoreBrowser` attribute: (not sure why you'd want to do this, as the browser language is only used as a fallback anyway)

 ```javascript
 return (